Takashiidobe/leetcode-in-rust/chapters/how-to-approach-problems/index.md

 ## A Plan of Attack

 1. Build an intuition about the problem.
-What are we trying to solve?
+What should the code return?
 2. Write some test cases.
 Note any edge cases your code should take care of.
-3. Start writing out the code, being wary of any edge cases.
+3. Start writing out the code, being wary of edge cases.
 4. Refactor your code.
 How can it be improved?

 Let's go over our plan step by step, using an example problem called